 All acoustics maps have been calculated using the same parameters (Power Beamforming, 20 dB representation) except the resolution which ranges from 15 to 500 pixels/X-axis.

 The sound sources in figures 1 and 2 have been localized correctly.
 Their maximum sound-pressure levels of 68.6 dB are almost identical.
-The further reduction of the resolution has an impact on the quality of the acoustic maps and sound-pressure levels (68.3 dB) as shown in figure 3.
+The further reduction of the resolution has an impact on the quality of the acoustic maps and sound-pressure levels (68.3 dB) as shown in Figure 3.

 Figure 4 illustrates that the Power Beamforming algorithm has failed.
 The localization and the sound-pressure level are not correct.
 This is because only the position of the center of one pixel is included in the calculation.
-If the spatial size of the source is smaller than 1 pixel, the calculation of an acoustic map is not granted particularly at high frequencies.
+If the spatial size of the source is smaller than 1 pixel, the calculation of an acoustical map is not granted particularly at high frequencies.